patrickbucher/learning-rust/diary.md

 the same buckling spring mechanism).
 So this has been an exercise both for my mind and for my fingers.

+In the evening, I continued with finding a trie node by its prefix.
+This given prefix combined with all the suffixes from its hash and children will be the autocompleted words.
+I'm looking forward to use `/usr/share/dict/words` for some experiments.

 # Day 176 (2024-05-16)

 I started reading chapter 16 on heaps in the morning.
 I worked on the